Unbreakable-Syntax/jumping_gnome_sort/README.md

 There are 3 ways to write the jumping logic.
 The first method is by directly assigning the previous location of **n** before swapping to **i**.
 The second method is to declare a sychronized second copy of **i**, this second copy will not be decremented during the sorting process, when **n** has been placed in its correct spot, the second index copy will now be given to **i**, achieving the jump optimization.
 The third method is to count how many swaps have been performed to place **n** in its correct spot, when **n** is in its correct spot, the total number of performed swaps will be added to **i**, achieving the leap optimization.

-It has the following characteristics, despite the optimization, the characteristics are exactly the same as the original implementation.
+Despite the optimization, the characteristics pf this variant is exactly the same as the original implementation.

 ```
 Best     Average     Worst     Memory     Stable     Deterministic